GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 - EMP generator that can shut off small electronics.
 - Standing desk from pallet wood for my freshman dorm room
 - Programs to help my classmates with grunt work on our final projects
-- Papercraft masks for halloween
+- Papercraft masks for Halloween
 - Metal and glass flower pot sculpture

 These fulfill my creative urge.
 Literally the desire to create, but also the